 Arson means deliberately starting a fire in order to destroy.
+Most fires that are started by children are probably not deliberate but begin as play.
 If a small child plays with matches (as a toy) and accidentally starts a fire it is clearly not arson.
-However, studies have shown that even small children as young as 3 or 4 have started fires in their homes for revenge or through jealousy directed towards parents or older brothers or sisters.
+However, studies have shown that even small children as young as 3 or 4 year old have started fires in their homes for revenge or through jealousy directed towards parents or older brothers or sisters.